-All Confidential Assessment Forms must be recieved by OMSAS prior to November 1, 2021.
+All Confidential Assessment Forms must be received by OMSAS by the application deadline.
 It is each candidate's responsibility to ensure they have selected three appropriate referees to submit a Confidential Assessment Form.
 In the event less than 3 letters are submitted by the submission deadline, the application will be considered incomplete and will not be assessed further.

-Please visit the OMSAS website for further details about the CAF requirements and submission details: https://www.ouac.on.ca/guide/omsas-referees/
+Please visit the OMSAS website for further details about the CAF requirements and submission details here.

-The Queen’s School of Medicine uses a combined MMI and panel interview in the assessment of qualifying candidates.
+The Queen’s School of Medicine typically uses a combined MMI and panel interview in the assessment of qualifying candidates.
 The goal of using the MMI is to more effectively assess non-cognitive qualities of an applicant, which could include empathy, critical thinking, ethical decision making and communication skills.
 Selected candidates will be invited to the MMI portion.
-From the applicants that complete the MMI component, a select number of these candidates will then be invited for a panel interview.
+A select number of candidates who complete the MMI will then be invited for a panel interview.

 We email an interview invitation to selected applicants.
 It is the applicant’s responsibility to monitor their email and all associated email folders (inbox, spam, junk) during the application process, as invitations are sent via email.
+This includes ensuring the email inboxes and associated folders are not full and are able to recieve incoming mail.
+We are not responsible for any correspondence that is not answered by stipulated deadlines.
 Any invitations that are not answered by our stipulated deadline will be considered declined. (no exceptions)

-If an applicant that has been invited for an interview requires an accommodation for the interview, they must register by email with Queen’s Accessibility Services at the time they receive the interview invitation, prior to the interview date and provide documentation supporting the request.
+If an applicant that has been invited for an interview requires an accommodation for the interview, they must register by email with Queen’s Accessibility Services at the time they receive the interview invitation and provide documentation supporting the request.

-Note: All candidates attending interviews will be required to sign a Confidentiality Non-Disclosure statement, to ensure the integrity and security of the Interview process.
-Any violation of the signed statement will result in removal of the admissions process.
+Note: All candidates attending interviews will be required to sign a Confidentiality and Non-Disclosure statement, to ensure the integrity and security of the interview process.
+Any violation of the signed statement or failure to sign the statement will result in removal of the admissions process.

 Candidates offered interviews should be aware that interviews are only scheduled once per year.
 Rescheduling, regardless of the reason, will not be accommodated.